shuozhixu/AID_2026/README.md

 ## Ceramics

 Four ceramics will be considered.
+Use the M3GNet potential.
 I will send you Sooraj's data for their structures.

 ### BaCe<sub>0.5</sub>Zr<sub>0.5</sub>O<sub>3</sub>